 A brief history

 Jodo has an interesting history, it was developed by Muso Gonnosuke about 400 or so years ago.
-The story goes that Muso Gonnosuke challenged the famous swordsman Miyamoto Mushasi to a duel (with wooden swords) and was defeated, but as was rare in those days (and even rarer for Mushasi) Gonnosuke was allowed to live after his defeat.
+The story goes that Muso Gonnosuke challenged the famous swordsman Miyamoto Musashi to a duel (with wooden swords) and was defeated, but as was rare in those days (and even rarer for Musashi) Gonnosuke was allowed to live after his defeat.

 This encounter went is Gonnosuke’s favour.
-He was able to defeat Mushasi’s Nito-ryu, two sword technique with blocks and penetrating strikes and at the end of the encounter he repaid his debt to Mushasi by letting him live.
+He was able to defeat Musashi’s Nito-ryu, two sword technique with blocks and penetrating strikes and at the end of the encounter he repaid his debt to Musashi by letting him live.

 Gonnosuke is reported to have developed only twelve or so basic techniques of blocking and striking initially and this number of techniques was grown to number over seventy.
 These techniques form the basis for modern day Jodo.